 Boss DS-2 Turbo Distortion

-- The knobs on the left side of the panel are pretty standard, and include Volume, Tone and Distortion level settings.
-The added feature when compared to the DS-1 is the fourth knob, which switches between two modes: Turbo I and Turbo II.
-The first mode offers you cleaner and more open sound closer to overdrive, and the second mode is full-on heavy distortion.
+The knobs on the left side of the panel are pretty standard and include Volume, Tone and Distortion level settings.
+The added feature, when compared to the DS-1, is the fourth knob, which switches between two modes: Turbo I and Turbo II.
+The first mode offers you cleaner and more open sound closer to fuzz, and the second mode is full-on heavy distortion.
 Playing with this pedal you can basically pull out any kind of sound you want – from blues to heavy metal.

 Who should buy the Boss DS-2

 This is perhaps closest you can get to an all-purpose pedal.
 You can use the DS-2 to play anything from grunge to hard rock and blues – but it maybe lacks some power to deliver a true metal sound.
 Not that it can’t be used to play metal, but there are better options out there if you want specifically just that type of a sound – like the Digitech TL-2.
 In all other cases, this pedal is the one we would recommend to everyone who likes to explore and experiment with the sound of their guitar and doesn’t want to be limited to one genre of music.

 Here is something more suitable for people who are after a more modern sound.
 The original Pro Co “The RAT” was modeled in the mid-1970s, by engineers Scott Burnham and Steve Kiraly who decided to build a superior product of then widely popular Dallas Arbiter Fuzz Face.

 This is probably the most heavy-duty pedal on this list, and at least as the casing is concerned it will probably last a lifetime.
 In the sea of pedals finished in bright colors such are orange and green, it is also refreshing to see a completely black pedal (one would think that the case would be the opposite).